-Governor Gavin Newsom launched the Universal School Meals Program, that means ALL students qualify for FREE school meals.
 Lunch mealtimes will be staggered to meet efficiency objectives re delivery and to assure fresh food, avoid delays in service and provide healthy environments for eating.
-Students will eat outside in designated spaces (except during inclement weather conditions).
+On-site students will eat either in their classrooms or with approval outside in designated spaces, including current outdoor lunch spaces.
 Outdoor lunches will be monitored by teachers and or staff.
+El Sol staff will deliver packaged wrapped food to students on clean carts.
+Students will eat with their classroom cohorts during inclement weather.